terrisgit/K-9ModernCppStarter/README.md

 I created this reusable starter repo so you wouldn't have to reinvent the wheel that I reinvented over the course of several weekends of March/April 2019.

 This project was derived from the [Abseil Bazel QuickStart](https://abseil.io/docs/cpp/quickstart).
-It is named 'k9' because I was thinking about dogs at the time.
+It is named 'k9' because I was thinking about dogs.

 It is licensed under Apache 2.0.
 Do whatever you want with it.